 3 Key Areas for Creating Consistency in Customer Service

 So, how do you go about creating this level of consistency?

-For one thing, it is necessary for employees across the organization, from salespeople to customer service staff, meet regularly to share problems and possible solutions to customer service related issues.
+For one thing, it’s necessary for employees across the organization, from salespeople to customer service staff, to meet regularly to share problems and possible solutions to customer service-related issues.
 A critical element of consistency lies in breaking down silos between departments.
 Furthermore, you can conduct online surveys and invite customers to provide feedback on their experiences with your organization, in order to learn what is most important to them.
 Once you are aware of what the key issues are, you can fix them immediately.
 In addition, monitor customers on all their social streams to catch praise or dissatisfaction, both of which you can learn from.